Spanish Cultural Events

 The film is inspired by the relationship between Mexican painter Frida Kahlo and her Costa Rican nurse Judith Ferreto – Judith cared for Frida during the final years of her life.
 In her memories, Frida was cared for by Judith in her Blue house in México.
 As a mirror, Judith was cared for by a woman in Costa Rica.
 In Judith’s inner world, reveries, myths, imagination and reality intertwine.

-Films that we have screened
+Films we have screened

 El Escritor de un País sin Librerías / The Writer From a Country Without Bookstores